denten-books/plain-text/2-device.md

 Where genius is born, technique is shared.
 Where the artist labors alone, the craftsman learns a trade in a workshop, as part of a collective.
-In a more abstracted sense, we can view the turn to technique as a rejection of Schopenhauer's aesthetics, which emphasised individual genius
+In a more abstracted sense, we can view the turn to technique as a rejection of Schopenhauer's aesthetics, which emphasised individual creative genius reaching "beyond the objects which actually present themselves" towards the transcendent ideal [@schopenhauer_world_1906, 249].
+Formalism dispels the illusion of creation, orienting the artist towards discovery through craft and technique.

-aesthetics from its subjective

 In his "Art as Device," Shklovsky writes:

 > The work of poetic schools amounts to the aggregation and the discovery of
 > new devices/techniques [*priem*] for the arrangement and the processing of